Assemblies of God USA: Recent history (1980–present)

+Numerical growth, Hispanic outreach and racial reconciliation

 The Assemblies of God emerged as the leading Pentecostal denomination in terms of status, wealth, influence, and global adherence.
 In the 1980s, the Assemblies of God saw rapid growth in the U.S., for several years ranking as the fastest growing American denomination.
 This growth was mainly the result of its Hispanic outreach (in 1988 Hispanic members made up some 15 percent of the fellowship's total constituency).
 The growth of an Asian immigrant constituency was also recognized in this decade when the first Korean district was created.
 The Assemblies of God gained national visibility in the late 1980s from the popularity and later scandals surrounding two of its ministers, Jimmy Swaggart and Jim Bakker.
 The Assemblies of God launched an effort to increase evangelism and growth in the 1990s called the "Decade of Harvest".
 Such efforts failed to sustain the impressive growth of the 1980s, however.
 From 2003 to 2008, growth had slowed to an average annual increase of just over 1 percent.